Coopersmith Career Consulting | Evaluated Learning Experience

 Version 1 and 2: Varies (self-study; self-paced).

 Version 1: Upon completion of this course, students will be able to: demonstrate proficiency in the following grammatical rules: word pronunciation (vocalized and non-vocalized); indefinite and definite articles; non-possessive and possessive adjectives; present, past and future tenses; conjugation of verbs within sentences; sentence structure and word order; prefixes and suffixes; identification of root words.
 Students prove comprehension of written texts through translation exercises and by answering questions based on the texts; write short compositions that adhere to the basic grammatical rules of Yiddish and sentences as full responses to aural exercises.
 In order to achieve the above goals of comprehension and composition, students must successfully acquire a basic vocabulary of at least 500 words.
-Version 2: Same as 1, with expanded coverage of all learning outcomes and topics and additional assessments.
+Version 2: Same as Version 1, with expanded coverage of all learning outcomes and topics and additional assessments.

 Version 1: This course provides students with an introduction to the basic structures and vocabulary of Yiddish.
 Students develop skills in listening, speaking, reading, and writing Yiddish.
 Instructional methods include: study guide, required readings, and a final exam.
-Version 2: Same as 1, with expanded coverage of all learning outcomes and topics, and additional assessments to encompass two semesters or terms of study.
+Version 2: Same as Version 1, with expanded coverage of all learning outcomes and topics, and additional assessments to encompass two semesters or terms of study.